-In Wigan, the School Places Team at Children and Young People's Services deal with admissions to schools.
+In Wigan, the School Places Team at People Directorate: Children, Adults and Families deal with admissions to schools.
 We will be pleased to help if you have any questions or need extra information.

 We can give you this information in other formats (such as in large print) and languages if you ask.